-Although Saint Hildegard is of course a long her basic guidelines are still almost distressingly Saint Hildegard of Bingen is such a figure.
-She relevant.
-Thus, 900 years later she still offers was born in 1098 and died on 17 September us guidance for a dignified and successful life 1179.
-She was a nun, a Benedictine, a theologian, and a sustainable lifestyle.
-I am convinced that a propagator of faith, the founder and abbess today we possibly require such guidance more of two convents, a counsellor sought after by than those living in the 12th century.
-Nowadays emperors and popes, by people from all social feelings of uncertainty and disorientation, futility strata and nationalities.
-Her correspondence, her and vulnerability, emptiness and frustration, travels and her preaching reached well beyond depression and aggression, resignation and her native Rhine valley into many countries of despair define our lives much more and threaten today's Europe. the social life of peoples as well as nations.
+Although Saint Hildegard is of course a long way from today's social and political problems, her basic guidelines are still almost distressingly relevant.
+Thus, 900 years later she still offers us guidance for a dignified and successful life and a sustainable lifestyle.
+I am convinced that today we possibly require such guidance more than those living in the 12th century.
+Nowadays feelings of uncertainty and disorientation, futility and vulnerability, emptiness and frustration, depression and aggression, resignation and despair define our lives much more and threaten the social life of peoples as well as nations.